Paris, Champagne & The French Countryside

 Day 3: Metz – Saint-Avold – Strasbourg – Colmar

-Stop in Saint-Avold for a visit to the largest American Military WWII Cemetery in Europe, the Lorraine American Cemetery & Memorial.
+Stop in Saint-Avold for a visit of the largest American Military WWII Cemetery in Europe, the Lorraine American Cemetery & Memorial.
 Next, enter the Alsace region and arrive in Strasbourg, where the European Parliament has its plenary sessions four days each month.
 A Boat Cruise is the best way to see Strasbourg with its Little France District and the impressive European Union institutions.
 Continue to Colmar.